ASharpPen/Valheim.DropThat/Valheim.DropThat/ThunderstoreResources/README.md

 # Changelog
 - v1.10.1:
+	- Fixed issue with Oozer not spawning more blobs when modified with Drop That.
+Turns out, not all drops are items.
+I encourage creative use of this knowledge, but wash my hands of the consequences.
 	- Fixed unintended references to Spawn That, causing errors when not installed.
 - v1.10.0:
 	- Optimized config sync.